-The fixed miscellaneous fee serves to compensate for regular and/or recurring expenses incurred by the Sub-fund, such as the costs of administration, reporting (also understood to include the costs of data provision and the processing and calculation of the financial data of the investment fund), the safe-keeping of the assets, the auditor, the supervision, any stock exchange listing, making payments, publications, shareholder meetings, legal proceedings including any class actions, fee sharing arrangements within the scope of securities lending, the costs of collateral management activities as well as external advisers and service providers, such as - where appropriate - the Fund Agent and Transfer Agent.
-Where applicable, the Fixed Miscellaneous Fee also includes costs included in the value of investment funds.
+This all-in fee serves to compensate the management fee as well as for regular and/or recurring expenses incurred by the Fund, such as the costs of administration, reporting (also understood to include the costs of data provision and the processing and calculation of the financial data of the investment fund), the safe-keeping of the assets, the auditor, the supervision, any stock exchange listing, making payments, publications, shareholder meetings, legal proceedings including any class actions, fee sharing arrangements within the scope of securities lending, the costs of collateral management activities as well as external advisers and service providers, such as - where appropriate - the Fund Agent and Transfer Agent.
+Where applicable, the all-in fee also includes costs included in the value of investment funds.